FreeshardBase/documentation/docs/overview.md

 At the moment we do not provide hosting for any images.
 You can use [Docker Hub](https://hub.docker.com/) or any other docker repository for that.
+Or, if for any reason you do not want to host your image, contact us and we will work something out.

 ## The `app.json` File